 Evaluation of reduced payment schemes for kindergartens

-The project will evaluate two national schemes for reduced payment in kindergartens introduced from 2015.
-The two schemes are:
+The project evaluated two national schemes for reduced payment in kindergartens introduced from 2015:

 1) Reduced parental payment.
 From 2015, parental payment to kindergarten does not exceed 6 per cent of the household's total taxable personal and capital income.

 2) Free core time.
 Families with an income of less than NOK 450,000 (per August 1, 2017) get 20 hours free kindergarten a week.

 The two schemes had at the start of the project been in place for a couple of years.
 It was therefore necessary to evaluate their effects on concerned parties, as well as whether they contribute to making the kindergarten service available to more groups.

 In the evaluation we aimed at mapping how the schemes work for the individual family, for the municipalities that implement them and for society as a whole.
 A major question was whether the schemes contribute to more families using kindergartens.
 We approached these topics in three different ways: